Topologytomato/JOJO-stand-ablitity/README.md

 # What is this?

-This is an analysis toward JoJo's Bizarre Adventure.
+This is an analysis and display exercise about Stand in JoJo's Bizarre Adventure.

 JJBA: https://en.wikipedia.org/wiki/JoJo%27s_Bizarre_Adventure